frederik-kofoed-marqversen/adventofcode/year2025/README.md

 # Advent of Code 2025 Solutions

-## Notes
 This is the first year with only 12 problems.
-I used this year as an excuse to get started with C++.
+This year I used AoC as an excuse to get started with C++.

 ## Structure